AntoFruch/TowerDefenseProject/README.md

 # Tower Defense Project

 This is the result of the final project for CSC4253 courses at Télécom SudParis.
+The project was graded 20/20.
 TowerDefense is tower defense type game with cartoon style, it has been made for educational purposes which are detailed here : https://enseignements.telecom-sudparis.eu/fiche.php?c=CSC4253;

+see the final report [here](Rapport.pdf).
 ## Play the Game
 1. Download the final build _TowerDefenseProject-Build.zip_ provided in the root folder.
 2. Unzip it and run TowerDefense.exe